-Ernesto Hernandez is a life scientist and chemical engineer working at The University of Nottingham.
+Ernesto Hernandez is a life scientist and chemical engineer working at Canterbury Christ Church University.

 He started out his career as a distinguished technician working in the field of electromechanics.
 In his spare time, he indulged his passion for studying biology.
 This long-standing endeavour led him to win the first place in The National Olympiad of Biology in 1993.